Q-Technologies/puppet-local_users/README.md

     key: 'AAAAB3NzaC1yc2EAAAADAQABAAABAQDFcGZD9nyS34Q4olunx2UgN3XKmZqQT2CeKNiuA2/KJkscty9tWP4cG4syEGY21ws3YL11KLYlI1oH4r2qiBk/AdyKhqpo10sCdCuOVAA+kXK7UQGyAjjwlkCLMYkofjEc5iauz1E6d9UOyrtSMnWZ+B59tq5Kd5zPMXAG1MrzWRO4bB2LwT82HaxXKdoon3VCB7jnXKMYQkj1o890HFp/RA1r4B+EBMDf6Op6iSsQsZGG4607Qvhrf8mfeJbSJiK3FezbO7i2hbIyqfzTNaDgzAexJNpsO/67nlytLs9w2Sx7npdp8faMECPQU0DW31e2UckXgDN43edYpYlNNV/N'
 ```

 Define any groups that will be required for the users.
-Also delete some unnecessary groups.
+Also delete some unnecessary groups or ignore some groups
+(i.e. don't remove them even if they are specified for removal in a more general scope, but they also don't need to
+be fully defined through the 'add' data).

 ```
 local_users::add::groups: